RichterBeau/EL2020/README.md

 **Spring 2020 Embedded Linux Class - blinktemp.py**
 ---------------------------------------------------------------------------

-This repository documents my class work and projects done for **CPS342**

 This python program uses a DHT11 temp sensor and on the press of a seperate touch sensor it will cause an LED to blink and then display the current temperature reading.